-Sustainable landscaping means making use of rainwater by harvesting it and introducing ways to reduce energy consumption.
-Water is a valuable resource, and it can be stored and re-used for irrigation.
+Sustainable landscaping means using rainwater by harvesting it and introducing ways to reduce energy consumption.
+Water is a valuable resource, and it can be stored and reused for irrigation.

 Reducing waste and making use of debris are also ways of saving money.
-Garden waste, prunings, cuttings, dried leaves, etc. can be used to make compost in the backyard.
-Sustainable gardening is very eco-friendly, and it makes optimal use of the available resources thus cutting down the costs involved.
-If you implement it in your home garden, then you will surely save up some dough.
+Garden waste, prunings, cuttings, dried leaves, etc., can be used to make compost in the backyard.
+Sustainable gardening is very eco-friendly, and it makes optimal use of the available resources, thus cutting down the costs involved.
+You will save some dough if you implement it in your home garden.
 Establishing a water treatment or rainwater harvesting plant is a wise investment as you can reap its benefits for a long time.

 Grow Native Plants and Wildflowers

-Native plants, trees, grasses, and perennials are known to be hardy, adaptable, low-maintenance and easy-to-grow.
+Native plants, trees, grasses, and perennials are hardy, adaptable, low-maintenance, and easy to grow.
 These plants are great as they grow and flourish in favorable climates.
 These are drought tolerant to quite an extent and are less prone to pests and insects.
-Including them in the landscape would mean that you will spend less on irrigation and pest management.
-Moreover, by growing local varieties you will not only be conserving and promoting native species but will also provide habitat for local wildlife birds, butterflies, bees, insects, squirrels, etc. More and more people are opting for native species for their gardens, as these plants are affordable and easier to maintain.
+Including them in the landscape would mean you will spend less on irrigation and pest management.
+Moreover, by growing local varieties, you will not only be conserving and promoting native species but will also provide habitat for local wildlife birds, butterflies, bees, insects, squirrels, etc. More and more people are opting for native species for their gardens, as these plants are affordable and easier to maintain.

 Cut Down On Fertilizers By Growing the Organic Way

 Fertilizers are not only heavy in the pocket, but they are also harmful to the plants.
-It is best to use alternative methods and natural ways to get rid of insects, pests, and unwanted weeds.
-Organic gardening provides numerous useful options for controlling pests in the garden.
-Use of Horticulture oil, Neem oil, Soapy water, Garlic spray, Vinegar spray, Citrus spray, and Salt are universal pest controllers in an organic garden.
+It is best to use alternative and natural methods to eliminate insects, pests, and unwanted weeds.
+Organic gardening provides numerous valuable options for controlling pests in the garden.
+Horticulture oil, Neem oil, Soapy water, Garlic spray, Vinegar spray, Citrus spray, and Salt are universal pest controllers in an organic garden.